AI Agent Budget Enforcement Latency: Cycles Server Performance Benchmarks

 The bottom line

-Budget enforcement with Cycles adds 5-8ms per operation in the typical case.
+Budget enforcement with Cycles adds 4-7ms per write operation and 2.8-3.5ms per read in the typical case.
 A full reserve-commit lifecycle adds ~15ms to an LLM call that takes seconds.
-At 32 concurrent threads, the server sustains 2,400+ complete lifecycles per second with zero errors.
+At 32 concurrent threads, the server sustains 2,870+ complete lifecycles per second with zero errors — stable across five versions and two weeks of feature development.

 The overhead is small enough that you shouldn't notice it.
-And if you don't enforce budgets, the cost of a single runaway agent will be orders of magnitude larger than any latency you saved.
+In our runaway agent demo, v0.1.24 stops a $6 agent at exactly $1.00 — and the guarded run finishes 9x faster than the previous version.
+If you don't enforce budgets, the cost of a single runaway agent will be orders of magnitude larger than any latency you saved.

 FAQ